carmenhchung/Burger-King-Sizzles/README.md

 # Kasumi Summary

 Challenges
- Frontend for homepage and responsives.
+ Front end for homepage and responsives.

 Achievements
  Modals for sign up and login pages.
+ Set a favicon.

 What I learnt